The Principals

 Imagine we sit on opposite sides of a table.
 Between us is a candle.
 Suspended above the candle flame is a stone.
 Describe the stone as you see it.
 My description will likely be different.
 Which of us is right?

-Look into the candle flame and tell me, do you see the same light I do?
-Do you?
 If you have a rudimentary understanding of how light travels and how the human eye operates, you’ll agree the photons reaching my retina cannot be the same ones reaching yours.
 Same source, different rays of light.
 We see the same thing, yet we do not.
 Can you tell me the ray of light I see is the wrong one?

 Our understanding and our belief about what we observe will have roots in our genetic code and in our socialization.
 That is, we will automatically concur about elemental components of this experience we share, up, down, table, stone, flame, but our thoughts and beliefs about it will, at best, coincide just enough to forestall argument.